 arrange(state, date)

-We use the group_by() function to XXXX, then create a new variable called pd_cases, which represents the number of cases in the previous day (we can use the lag() function to assign data to this variable) 1.
+We use the group_by() function to calculate totals for each state, then create a new variable called pd_cases, which represents the number of cases in the previous day (we can use the lag() function to assign data to this variable) 1.
 Some days do not have cases counts for the previous day, so in these cases, we set the value to 0 using the replace_na() function 2.
 Finally, we create a new variable called daily_cases 3.
 To set the value of this variable, we use the case_when() function to set up a condition: if the cases variable (which holds the cases on that day) is greater than the pd_cases variable (which holds cases from one day prior), then daily_cases is equal to cases minus pd_cases; otherwise, we set daily_cases to be equal to 0.
 Because we grouped the data by state at the beginning, we must now remove this grouping using the ungroup() function before arranging our data by state and date 4.
 Now take a look at the covid_cases data frame we created:

 #> # A tibble: 56,006 × 6